 Absence Tracking Software

-Absence tracking software is a type of absence management software that is designed to help organisations keep track of all types of employee absences, including sick leave, vacation time, and personal days.
+Absence tracking software is a type of absence management software that is designed to help organisations keep track of all types of employee absences, including sick leave, holiday, and personal days.
 This software can help companies manage their HR processes more effectively and reduce the risk of errors or oversights.

 Some of the key features of absence tracking software include leave tracking, absence reporting, and employee self-service portals.